Loading...

 We take a holistic catchment level approach, bringing in solutions at the farm, supply chain and enabling environment levels to develop economically viable solutions, backed by shared responsibility, smarter incentives, and aligned investments across the supply chain.
 Through WAVE, we:

-More sustainable farming practices
+promote more sustainable farming practices

-collaborate with farmers to support the implementation of more sustainable practices,
+We collaborate with farmers to support the implementation of more sustainable practices,

-More resilient supply chains
+support more resilient supply chains

-Stronger enabling environment
+create stronger enabling environment

-work with governments and civil society actors to create a stronger enabling environment that facilitates enhanced water management.
+We work with governments and civil society actors to create a stronger enabling environment that facilitates enhanced water management.

 What is the current situation?